radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/README.md

----
-type: docs
-title: "Developing the Radius resource provider"
+# Developing the Radius resource provider
-linkTitle: "Azure platform"
-weight: 30
----